pulumi/pulumi-hugo/themes/default/content/blog/cloud-systems-part-one/index.md

 ## Configuring an S3 Bucket

 It’s time to deploy this thing to S3.
-From your project’s root, run source venv/bin/activate to make sure we’re in a virtual environment and run pip3 install pulumi-aws.
+From your project’s root, run `source venv/bin/activate` to make sure we’re in a virtual environment, and run `pip3 install pulumi-aws`.
 From now on, we’ll be working in `__main__.py`

 For imports, we need the following: